-Our month-by-month list of festivals, fairs, and parades around the Puget Sound region includes mostly free or cheap events (those with admission of $15 or less).
+Our month-by-month list of free and cheap things to do in the Puget Sound region includes mostly free or cheap events (those with admission of $15 or less).
 For higher priced events that are popular or unique, we point out ways you can save on admission and other expenses.
-These lists are revised throughout the year to update events that have ended and organizers publish new dates for the coming year.
+These lists are revised throughout the year to update events that have ended and organizers have published new dates for the coming year.

 On these monthly lists, you will find music and food festivals, art and craft fairs, flower shows, county and state fairs, specialty shows, and regional favorites such as the Skagit Tulip Festival, SIFF, Northwest Folklife, Seafair, and Bumbershoot.
 Every month you can find something around the Sound that is fun and interesting to do, often for free, and usually for less than a sawbuck ($10), or maybe two.

 We don’t list plentiful events with admission tickets above $15, such as beer and wine festivals, 5K runs, many concerts, and other shows.
 We’re all about free and cheap.
-Do check our Goldstar Discount Tickets page, where you can find great discount tickets to all kinds of entertainment and fun events.
-Other places where you can search for events that we don’t include are Eventbrite, theStranger, LocalWineEvents.com, and Active.com.
+Do check our Goldstar Discount Tickets page, where you can find great discount tickets to all kinds of concert, shows, and fun events.

 Besides free, cheap, or discount admission, many fairs and festivals offer additional activities for a fee, which can make them not free or cheap.
 There is often food for purchase.
 There may be other activities such as face painting or amusement rides.
 And of course, there are often vendors selling various arts, crafts, and other items.
 Our best advice is to plan ahead: eat before you go or picnic on the way, share food, paint the kids’ faces before you head out, or otherwise decide what, if anything you will spend money on.